 Was I a little rough?
 Yes.
-Did I bash the mutual fund industry for robbing us blind?
+Did I bash the mutual fund industry for picking our pockets?
 Sure.
-Did I expect a little hate mail?
+Did I expect some hate mail?
 Of course.

 Feeling a little lost?

 Don't worry -- here's a quick summary.
-In a recent column, I proposed an experiment: a bogus mutual fund made up of just three stocks, each bought in January 1990 and sold exactly 10 years later.
+A while back, I proposed an experiment.
+It was essentially bogus mutual fund I concocted out of just four stocks, each bought in January 1991 and sold in January 2000.

-For my bogus fund, I chose these three familiar large-cap techs, but any number of former highfliers could have done the trick:
+For my bogus portfolio, I chose these four stocks, but any number of former highfliers could have done the trick:

-In those 10 years, you'd have paid your mutual fund manager nearly $130,000 in fees and surrendered nearly $600,000 in lost profits (money not earned on those fees).
-So instead of $3.3 million, you'd be sitting on a lot less.
+You see, there was a catch.
+In those 10 short years, you'd have paid your mutual fund manager nearly $20,000 in fees and surrendered nearly $50,000 in lost profits (money not earned on those fees).
+So instead of $300,000, you'd be sitting on a lot less.

 So, you hate me, right?

-Of course you do, but not for the reason I expected.
-I thought you'd take the funds' side and point out that nobody could have found Microsoft, Dell, and Oracle in 1990, much less time the market so perfectly.
+Of course you do, but I thought you'd take the fund company’s side.
+I thought you'd point out that nobody could pick just those stocks, much less time the market so perfectly.

 Or so you told me.
-Apparently, you're OK with my comparing the U.S. fund industry to an IRS on steroids.
-Most of you took me to task for understating the case -- for trivializing the real cost to you as an investor, at least on a percentage basis.
+Apparently, you're fine with me comparing the fund industry to an IRS on steroids.
+You took me to task for understating the case -- for underestimating the real cost to you as an investor.

 And you're right.
-John Bogle -- the founder of Vanguard Funds, who visited us yesterday here at Fool HQ -- makes the case bluntly in his book The Battle for the Soul of Capitalism.
-Bogle shows how you don't need blowout returns (like in my superstock '90s example) to make the case against most mutual funds ... you need time.
+John Bogle -- the founder of Vanguard Funds -- makes the case bluntly in his book The Battle for the Soul of Capitalism.
+Bogle shows that you don't need blowout returns (like in my superstock '90s example) to make the case against mutual funds ... you need time.
 Here's why.

 Beware the "tyranny of compounding"

-As it turns out, in my "super fund" example, financial "intermediation" costs would have eaten up just 22% of your total returns ($730,000 out of $3.3 million).
+As it turns out, financial "intermediation" costs would have eaten up just 23% of your total returns ($70,000 out of $300,000) in my hypothetical example.
 That sounded like a lot to me, but apparently not to Bogle -- and to some of you, either.
 In fact, for most of us, it will be worse.

-For one thing, we won't be making 30,000% every 10 years, like in my example.
-That's because for every Corning
+For one thing, you won't be making 2,900% every 10 years.
+That's because for every 10-bagger like Symantec

-Finally, you won't invest for 10 years, but more likely 25, 30, even 45 years or more.
-Think at least that's good news?
-Well, sort of -- but brace yourself, because this thing really gets ugly.
+And even when your manager does catch lightning, he'll probably buy and sell too often, and at the wrong times.
+That's one reason Bogle thinks you'll earn less than "average" -- 8.5% per year by his estimate.
+Plus, you won't invest for 10 years, but more likely 25, 30, or even 45 years or more.
+Well, brace yourself, because this thing really gets ugly.

 That'll be 80% off the top, sir

 According to Bogle, if you invest for 45 years at his expected market return of 8.5% per year, these dastardly "intermediation" costs can steal up to 80% of your rightful profits.
 You read that right.
-Not 22% like in my scenario, but up to 80%.
-Ouch.
+Not a mere 23% like in my hypothetical fund, but up to 80%.

-For one thing, Bogle uses a more aggressive 2.5% for intermediation costs, including not only reported management fees, but also taxes, transactions, and timing costs.
+For one thing, Bogle uses a more aggressive 2.5% for intermediation costs.
+That's because he goes beyond reported "management fees" and includes taxes, transactions, and timing costs.
 And given that Bogle founded Vanguard, the most trusted mutual fund company in the world, I'm inclined to believe him.

-More importantly, Bogle realizes that the more "realistic" your returns, the bigger a bite that 2.5% per year becomes, especially when compounded over the years.
-In other words, costs kill when your portfolio keeps doubling every six months -- but when it's doubling every 10 years or so, costs kill you dead!
+More importantly, Bogle realizes that the more realistic your returns, the more deadly that 2.5% becomes, especially when compounded over the years.
+In other words, costs kill when your portfolio keeps doubling every six months, but when it's doubling every 10 years or so -- costs kill you dead!

 What you can do about it

-If you sort of resent that, here's a solution a lot of folks are considering: Start managing some your own investments.
-You don't have to jump in all at once, and you don't have to dump all your funds right away.
-But you can see how giving it some thought could save you a lot of money.
+If you resent that, there's a solution a lot of folks are considering: Start managing some of your own investments.
+You don’t have to jump in all at once, and you don't have to dump your funds right away.
+But you can see how important it is that you give it some thought, right?

 This article was originally published Sept.
 29, 2006.
 It has been updated.